How to sell crafts online in 6 simple steps

 02. Determine your target audience

-Aside from picking a craft that interests you, it's essential to define your target customer and what solution or value your item provides.
+Aside from picking a craft that interests you, it's essential to define your target customer base and what solution or value your item provides.

 Who you choose to target will affect the following aspects of your business:

-For example, “groovy fashion” designer Carmen Christine sells a variety of handmade fashion pieces, all from funky textiles from the 1960s and 1970s.
+For example, “groovy fashion” designer Carmen Christine sells a variety of handmade fashion accessories and pieces, all from funky textiles from the 1960s and 1970s.
 Christine targets young adults that love sustainable vintage fashion.
 Everything from her logo and product choice (e.g., headbands and tote bags), to her copywriting and site branding (which features bright colors, playful icons, and colorfully decked-out models) are all tailored towards this audience.

 In the same vein, you’ll want to target a specific audience that you know well in order to enjoy an easier time developing your products, your pricing, and your marketing strategy (among other things).
 Develop an ideal customer profile or buyer personas to help you think more from your customers’ perspectives.

-03. Develop your brand
+03. Develop your online craft brand

 Your brand is much more than just a name or a logo.
 It's your company's vision, values, voice, style, image, personality, and quirks—all wrapped into one.